Skip to main content

 1. No Response from Robot: Check that it's turned on and charged.

-2. Wi-Fi Connection Issues: Ensure you're connected to the correct robot’s Wi-Fi network, the robot’s LEDs should change from blue to green when the WiFi connection is established.
+2. Wi-Fi Connection Issues: Ensure you're connected to the correct robot's Wi-Fi network.
+The robot's lights should change from blue to green when the Wi-Fi connection with your device is established.